Is Cash Really King? Importance of 13-week Cash Flow

 Most of us talk-the-talk.
 Few of us walk-the-walk.
 I won’t spare you the speech on the importance of cash flow.
-We all know that managing a healthy cashflow is a cornerstone to running a successful business.
+We all know that managing a 13-week cash flow is a cornerstone to running a successful business.
 In today’s pandemic environment, however, more diligence than ever is required to keep cash flow in check.

 Going into the second year of the “New Times” (post-COVID reality), business leaders need to have progressed past the first stage of grief (denial).
 PPP2 has been approved at near half the level of PPP1 and with more restrictive qualifications.
 Biden’s stimulus proposal, as rich as it is, does not even contemplate PPP3.
 It’s a great time to mentally jump to acceptance and move forward.